zammad/zammad-documentation/contributing-code-quality.rst

 Code quality
 ************

-All pushes to our main repo @ https://github.com/zammad/zammad will be checked on https://codeclimate.com.
+* All pushes to our main repo @ https://github.com/zammad/zammad will be checked on https://codeclimate.com.

-You can find the results @ https://codeclimate.com/github/zammad/zammad
+* You can find the results @ https://codeclimate.com/github/zammad/zammad
+* If you fork the Zammad repo you can use codeclimate.com to check your code
+* Just change the file ".codeclimate.yml" to fit your needs